-As of March 31, 2002, we have granted options outside of our stock option plan to purchase 10,000 shares of our common stock and warrants to purchase 3,282,784 shares of our common stock.
-In addition, we have reserved 384,000 shares of our common stock for issuance upon the exercise of options to be granted in the future pursuant to our stock option plan.
-The exercise of these options and warrants could have a material adverse effect on our stock price.
+As of December 31, 2002, we have granted options outside of our stock option plan to purchase 10,000 shares of our common stock and warrants to purchase 4,207,153 shares of our common stock.
+In addition, we have reserved 3,000,000 shares of our common stock for issuance upon the exercise of options granted pursuant to our stock option plan, 1,771,000 of which have been granted as of December 31, 2002 and 1,229,000 of which may be granted in the future.
+The exercise of these options and warrants will result in dilution to our existing stockholders and could have a material adverse effect on our stock price.